Free from Boko Haram, Nigeria's Chibok girls are kept silent

 The girls needed trauma counseling and medical care, not exposure to the media, Human Rights Watch said at the time.

 On Christmas Day, the freed girls visiting Chibok did not get to see their parents.
 They were kept in the house of a local legislator until Borno state Gov. Kashim Shettima arrived to “present” them to their parents the next day.
-Witnesses said the girls were angry that they were kept from going to their homes and to their church’s Christmas Day service.
+Witnesses said the girls were angry that they were prevented from going home and to their church’s Christmas service.

-Shettima’s spokesman, Isa Gusau, denied that version, which came from some of the parents.
+Shettima’s spokesman, Isa Gusau, denied that account, which came from some of the parents.

 “I am not sure they were denied access to their parents because that was the essence of them being taken to Chibok in the first place,” he told the AP.
 “If you say their movements were restricted for security reasons and for their safety, I think that makes sense.”

-Yakubu Nkeki, chairman of the Chibok association of parents of the kidnapped girls and who is not related to Amina, said the Department of State Security intelligence agents who accompanied the girls deemed it was unsafe for them to visit parents in outlying villages.
-But those with homes in Chibok town were not allowed to stay with their parents, either.
+Yakubu Nkeki, chairman of the Chibok association of parents of the kidnapped girls and who is not related to Amina, said the Department of State Security intelligence agents who accompanied the girls deemed it unsafe for them to visit parents in outlying villages.
+But those with homes in Chibok town were not allowed to stay with their families, either.

 Amina’s mother, despite her tears, still has some faith in Nigeria’s actions.